 Things To Do

 Pelee Island might be one of the most undiscovered tourist spots in all of Canada.
 It’s southern charm, untouched nature, natural beaches and 180 degree views of sunset or sunrise… make it an ideal destination for anyone looking to escape the rat race and get back to basics.
 Type A Personalities be warned… you are meant to slow down here, get on island time and forget about all the things you think you have to do.
 INSIDER TIP: Wave at everyone you pass on the road.
 We’re all friends here…

 Events We Absolutely, Positively Lovvvve:

 The Island Unplugged Music Festival in August: Cancelled

-A two-day music and arts fest held at the East Park Campground during the Civic Long Weekend (August 2 and 3rd, 2019).
-In its sixth year this festival has brought over 60 local, regional and national acts to Pelee Island including The Strumbellas, Elliott Brood, Great Lake Swimmers, Tara Lightfoot, Fred Eaglesmith, The Sadies, The Good Lovelies, Daniel Romano and more.
+A two-day music and arts fest held at the East Park Campground August 14 and 15, 2020).
+In its seventh year this festival has brought over 70 local, regional and national acts to Pelee Island including The Strumbellas, Elliott Brood, Great Lake Swimmers, Tara Lightfoot, Fred Eaglesmith, The Sadies, The Good Lovelies, Daniel Romano and more.
 We hope to see it return in 2021.

 The Pelee Island Winery Half Marathon June 8 2021

-Canada’s most Southern half-Marathon takes place on a remote Lake Erie Island, ending at a local winery.
+Canada’s most Southern half-Marathon takes place on a remote Lake Erie Island, ending at Pelee Island Winery.
 This exclusive event is limited to approximately 400 participants and is sold out several months in advance!
-The 2019 race lasnd on June 1 and begins at 10am.
+The 2020 race is on May 30 and begins at 10am.
 We look forward to cheering on our runners!

 This event started 19 years ago as a fundraiser for The Heritage Centre with the help of Pelee Island Bird Observatory and Margaret Atwood.
 Today the celebration involving books and birds is traditionally held on Mother’s Day Weekend (perfect gift hint).

 Pelee Art Works Uncorked: July 4

 An event that showcases local artisans on the island with a makers market at the Pelee island Winery.
 End the day with a celebratory dinner event at the local legion, raising money to support projects of Pelee Island Community Arts

 Pelee Island Parade: July